shehrozskhan/injofi/README.md

 # injofi
 InJoFi: Intelligent Journal Finder

-This package is written using Rstudio.
+This package is written using RStudio.
 It uses 'shiny' library.